Rage and the Politics of Power

 Workplace politics:

-This term is used to describe the activities related to getting or keeping power within a specific company or organization.
+This term refers to the activities involved in gaining or retaining power within a specific company or organization.

 Political opinions:

-In a plural sense, "politics" can refer to an individual's political opinions, principles, or party affiliations.
+In the plural, "politics" can refer to an individual's political opinions, principles, or party affiliations.

 Study and Practice

-So to aid your practice I suggest deep meditation, journaling and discussion with others of the following questions.
-Come to the first class ready to discuss and engage the conversation.
-Remember the more you wonder and ask questions, the sooner the awareness and change within happens.
+So, to aid your practice, I suggest deep meditation, journaling, and discussion with others on the following questions.
+Come to the first class ready to discuss and engage in the conversation.
+Remember, the more you wonder and ask questions, the sooner the awareness and change within happen.

 What were the politics of power and control in your family of origin?